mstksg/inCode/copy/entries/the-baby-paradox.md

 ## Why

-Nobody who listens to this song seriously believes that the speaker is intending to convey an unintuitive tautology.
+Nobody who listens to this song seriously believes that the speaker is intending to convey that they are their own baby, or attempting to tantalize the listener with an unintuitive tautology.
 However, this is indeed a common homework assignment in predicate logic classes, and I wasn't able to find anyone covering this yet in Haskell, so I thought might as well be the first.